totutotu/MiniPlCompiler/README.md

 # Documentation

+*This project and documentation is still in progress.*

 ## Flow

 The main file is Program.cs.
 It reads the selected file from the folder /programs, passes the string of the progrman to the Lexical analyser (LexicalAnalysis.cs).